A series of talks on addiction treatment, recovery, solutions and more.

 Taking care of your self first is key, addiction is a family disease.

-Being a family with an addict in recovery in the beginning is a bit of an identity crisis for a families.
+Being a family with an addict in recovery, in the beginning, is a bit of an identity crisis for a family.
 With over 35 years of experience in the addiction treatment industry David has seen many families tell their friends, “oh, our son?
 Or He’s in school in Connecticut.”

 There still is so much stigma for addiction and the recovery process.